 Superheated Steam, Hydrocarbons, and Other Applicable Uses for Durlon 8900

-When it comes to its fluid sealing solutions, Gasket Resources Inc. (GRI) is constantly innovating.
-By asking for feedback from our customers, staffing our team with highly qualified technicians and engineers, and attending industry tradeshows, we aim to stay ahead of the curve.
+When it comes to its fluid sealing solutions, Gasket Resources Inc. (GRI®) is constantly innovating.
+By asking for feedback from their customers, staffing their team with highly qualified technicians and engineers, and attending industry tradeshows, we aim to stay ahead of the curve.

 Introducing the Durlon® 8900 Gasket Material

-At GRI, we’re constantly developing new products to solve the industrial challenges and fluid sealing problems our customers face.
-Our most recent innovation, launched after more than a year of testing on superheated steam turbines in boiler house applications, is the Durlon® 8900 gasket material.
+GRI® is constantly developing new products to solve the industrial challenges and fluid sealing problems their customers face.
+Their most recent innovation, launched after more than a year of testing on superheated steam turbines in boiler house applications, is the Durlon® 8900 gasket material.

 A compressed non-asbestos sheet specifically designed for high temperature applications, the Durlon® 8900 gasket material is suitable for saturated and superheated steam, oil, dilute acids and alkalis, hydrocarbons, solvents, and refrigerants.